Mastering in-game communication: Here’s how you can use mic monitoring for clearer calls and improved gameplay.

 - Suitable for: Xbox One and Xbox Series X/S

-The Turtle Beach Audio Controller Plus is a third-party audio controller.
-It enables users to customize different volume settings without having to access the actual settings page of the console.
+The Turtle Beach Audio Controller Plus is a third-party controller That enables users to customize volume settings without having to access the console’s settings page.

-The device has dedicated onboard controls for master volume and Mic Monitoring.
-To add to that, it also has controls for Game & Chat volume and four EQ audio presets that you can choose from.
+The device has dedicated onboard controls for master volume and mic monitoring.
+Additionally, it also has controls for game and chat volume, and four EQ audio presets that you can choose from.